 The road from the bridge turned to go behind the ravelin, usually paralleling the ditch until beyond the ravelin.
 Engineers often extended this parallel farther than the ravelin in order to leave vulnerable to fire an enemy bringing up anything that required a road.

 The ravelin is that chevron-shaped structure in the middle, in front of the bridge and gate.
 As with the bastions, it could be a platform for cannon.
 In this example, the ravelin was built entirely of earth but could have instead been made with masonry like the fort behind it.
-Click here to see cannon on the ravelin provide flanking fields of fire for one of the bastions.

 |Supplementing the Ravelin|